straut12/sj4u-gh/_pages/ref/begcoding/functions-variables.md

 Test your code and make sure the movement still works correctly.

 ## Local vs Global Variable
-When you create a variable you can select **All Sprites"=Global or **This Sprite Only"=Local.
+When you create a variable you can select **All Sprites=Global** or **This Sprite Only=Local**.
 Early on it is best to only do Global to keep it simple.
 Eventually you may need Local though so it is good to understand it.
 * Global - All sprites can access and modify the variable.
 Example, if all sprites use a global variable called speed.
 If one sprites changes speed from 1 to 2 then all sprites will see the new value of 2.
 * ​Local - Changes to the variable only affect the sprite you're working.
 Example, all sprites might have a Local variable called speed.
 If I change speed in one sprite from 1 to 2 it will not impact the speed variable in the other sprites.